dreamfactorysoftware/platform-wiki/API-Documentation/API-Documentation.md

 ## Getting Started
 <a name="getting-started"></a>

 There are a variety of ways you can experience the glory that is the DSP.
-Head on over to [[Getting Your Own DSP]] for all the installation and setup guids.
+Head on over to [[Usage Options]] for all the installation and setup guids.

 ## API
 * [[Platform SDK|API-Documentation/Platform-SDK-For-PHP/Platform-SDK-For-PHP]]